serverless/dashboard/docs/integrations/enable-monitoring-features.md

 To access settings for individual functions go to Settings -> Integrations -> Edit Integration where you will find a list of resources associated with that AWS Account.

 ## Enabling Logs
 Enabling logs will create a [Cloudwatch Subscription](../glossary.md#cloudwatch-subscriptions) for the function.
 This will allow you to scroll through and search for it using [historical logs in dev mode](../product/dev-mode.md#recent-logs).
 Since log collection leverages Cloudwatch there is no additional Lambda compute time (and cost) associated with log collection.
-That said there may be bandwidth costs associated with [sending logs across availability zones](../faq.md#adding-the-aws-observability-integration).
+That said there may be bandwidth costs associated with [sending logs across regions](../faq.md#adding-the-aws-observability-integration).

 ## Enabling Traces